Black Travel Movement: Travel and leisure marketing

 The travel and tourism industry traditionally was marketed exclusively using images of white travelers.
 According to Dillette and Benjamin, as of 2018 the industry continued to primarily depict white travelers in images.
 The lack of depictions of people of color, except when seen in service roles, contributes to real and perceived ideas that Black people do not travel.

 Modern movement

 In 2011 the first Black Travel Movement company, Nomadness, was created by Evita Robinson with the goal of connecting Black people with travel opportunities that had not been previously marketed to Black travelers.
 As of 2022 Dillette and Benjamin counted 20 such companies, referring them as "social entrepreneurships" because the typical organizational goal, in addition to profit, is effecting social change within the travel sphere.

+In the late 2010s, Jessica Nabongo and Woni Spotts both claimed to be the first Black woman to visit every country in the world; the dispute caused "rumblings" within the movement, according to Essence, with some in the movement "attempt[ing] to pit the two women against each other".